Home/Seeds/Lotus Seed

 Lotus Seed and Vegetable Curry

-A hearty curry featuring lotus seeds and a variety of vegetables, simmered in a fragrant coconut milk sauce.
+A hearty curry featuring lotus seeds and a variety of vegetables, simmered in coconut milk and aromatic spices for a flavorful dish.

 Ingredients